BDX-town/Mangane/README.md

 It has a single HTML file, `index.html`, responsible only for loading the required JavaScript and CSS.
 It interacts with the backend through [XMLHttpRequest (XHR)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

-Here is a simplified example with Nginx:
+Here is a simplified configuration example with Nginx:

 ```nginx
 location /api {